nicholasjin/nicholasjin.github.io/_pages/about.md

 My passion is for adversarial systems, including (but not limited to) cryptosystems, game design, GANs, and game-theoretic frameworks.
 Did you know that there is a [game-theoretical framework for probability theory](http://www.probabilityandfinance.com/)?

 I am also a big believer in online privacy and anonymity, and in exercising security best practices always, against threats both real and imagined.
-As the name of my site implies, I think there is no such thing as *too paranoid* when it comes to designing secure systems.
+As the name of my site implies, I think there is no such thing as *too paranoid* when it comes to designing secure systems or living a secure and private life.

 # Currently